jadonvanyo/resi.ai/README.md

 When accessing this route using "GET" the page will render a template with input boxes for the job description and resume.
 The resume input will autofill if a resume is saved in the system.

+#### Register:
+This route allows the user to register using an email and password.

+When accessed using "POST", the route will check that the user entered an email, password, and confirmation of password.
+Next, it checks that the password and confirmation match and that the email is not already contained in the database.
+Finally, it sets the new session for the user and enters the email and hashed password into the database before redirecting the logged in user to the api_key route.

+If any errors are found, the user will be redirected to an apology page explaining what went wrong.

+When accessing this route using "GET" the page will render a template with the register input boxes.

 ### helper.py:
 ### resi.db